pydata/xarray/doc/roadmap.rst

 There is a need for a lightweight array structure with named dimensions for convenient indexing and broadcasting.
 Xarray includes such a structure internally (``xarray.Variable``).
-We want to factor out Xarray's “Variable”  object into a standalone package with minimal dependencies for integration with libraries that don't want to inherit Xarray's dependency on Pandas (e.g. scikit-learn).
+We want to factor out xarray's “Variable”  object into a standalone package with minimal dependencies for integration with libraries that don't want to inherit xarray's dependency on pandas (e.g. scikit-learn).
 The new “Variable” class will follow established array protocols and the new data-apis standard.
 It will be capable of wrapping multiple array-like objects (e.g. NumPy, Dask, Sparse, Pint, CuPy, Pytorch).
-While “DataArray” fits some of these requirements, it offers a more complex data model than is desired for many applications and depends on Pandas.
+While “DataArray” fits some of these requirements, it offers a more complex data model than is desired for many applications and depends on pandas.

 Engaging more users
 -------------------

 .. note::
-   Work on improving Xarray’s documentation and user engagement is currently underway.
+   Work on improving xarray’s documentation and user engagement is currently underway.
 See `GH Project #4 <https://github.com/pydata/xarray/projects/4>`__ for more detail.